seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 And, worthy warrior, welcome to our tents.

 **AENEAS**
-’Tis the old Nestor.
+'Tis the old Nestor.

 **HECTOR**
 Let me embrace thee, good old chronicle,
-That hast so long walk’d hand in hand with time:
+That hast so long walk'd hand in hand with time:
 Most reverend Nestor, I am glad to clasp thee.

 **NESTOR**